- Solar advice hub

 A solar panel system's capacity isn't limited to a certain number of panels, but there is a limit on the size of the system’s inverter.

 The inverter is what converts the electricity from direct current (DC) to alternating current (AC), and consequently makes it usable in your home (or exportable to the grid).
-You could have a vast solar panel array, but it’s the size of the inverter that will dictate the system’s actual output.

 In the UK, any inverter larger than 3.68 kilowatts (kW) requires permission from the local Distribution Network Operator (DNO) before it can connect to the grid.
 To acquire this permission, you need to submit an application called a G99.